 Scaffolding: Working in Partnership LEAD: GIRFEC LEADERSHIP GROUP ουτςομε HIGH LEVEL ACTIONS HOW WILL WE KNOW WE HAVE MADE A DIFFERENCE?
 As a partnership, we are aware of the changing needs of children, young people and their families.
 Identify a dedicated resource to coordinate the annual update of our partnership Joint Strategic Needs Assessment.
 Integrate the Joint Strategic Needs Assessment into our continuous improvement framework.
+Host the Joint Strategic Needs Assessment in a central repository, accessible to all and ensure it is used to inform all other relevant single agency and partnership strategic plans, including; LOIP, Strategic Plan for Health and Social Care Moray, Community Learning and Development Plan and Moray Council Corporate Plan.
 Current Joint Strategic Needs Assessment accessible to all.
 As a partnership, we maximise all opportunities to lever in additional funding and work together to ensure it supports the delivery of our shared priorities.
 Raise awareness across GIRFEC Leadership Group of external funding allocated to single agencies and the partnership to address priorities within this plan.
 Agree how this funding can be used to best effect.
 Maximise opportunities to work with the 3 rd sector to lever in additional funding.
 Develop and resource a joint commissioning process through which funds will There will be an overall increase in external funding.
 External funding is being targeted to priorities of this plan.
 A joint commissioning process is operational.
 The risk of silo working across children and adult services is minimised.
-Agree and implement a reporting pro Improve communication and joint wo including drug and alcohol partnershi A clear oversight of activity across the partnership evidences coordination.
+Agree and implement a reporting process across children and adult services.
+Improve communication and joint working with relevant adult services including drug and alcohol partnership and adult mental health services.
+A clear oversight of activity across the partnership evidences coordination.